BirdeeHub/nixCats-nvim/README.md

 > This also means that your $EDITOR variable should match the name in your packageDefinitions set in flake.nix so that stuff like git opens the right thing.

 > Nvim does not know about the wrapper script.
 Nvim is named `nvim` and is in a file in the store.
 It is still at `<store_path>/bin/nvim` and is aware of that.
-Thus, this should not cause any other issues.
+Thus, this should not cause any other issues beyond the way nvim is normally wrapped via the wrappers in nixpkgs.

+> Because it is still at `<store_path>/bin/nvim`, you also may only have 1 version of neovim itself per user.
+This particular requirement however might be possible to fix because this version is not in your PATH, the wrappers are.
+I am honestly unsure why this is not possible, but it wasn't solved by nixpkgs either and hasn't been an issue.

 ## Table of Contents
 1. [Features](#features)